allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 sdk install kotlin
 ```

-Alternatively, on OS X you can install the compiler via Homebrew
+Alternatively, on OS X you can install the compiler via Homebrew:
 ```
 brew install kotlin
 ```